top of page

 Scholarships

-Funds for scholarships are raised annually at the 5000 Role Models of Excellence Project Dr. Martin Luther King, Jr. Unity Scholarship Breakfast.
-Thousands of young men have been recipients of scholarships since its inception in 1993.
-To date, over $10 million in scholarships have been awarded to students successfully completing the program.
+Scholarship funds are raised annually through the 5000 Role Models of Excellence Foundation Dr. Martin Luther King, Jr. Unity Scholarship Breakfast.
+Since the event’s inception in 1993, thousands of students have received scholarships, with over $10 million awarded to date to those who successfully complete the program.

 Incentives

-The students and adult mentors wear a distinctive uniform consisting of black pants, a white dress shirt, and a 5000 Role Models of Excellence Project signature necktie.
-Custom-made 5000 Roles Models sneakers are awarded to program participants in recognition of academic excellence.
-All items are earned through benchmark accomplishments related to discipline and academics.
+Students and mentors wear a distinctive uniform consisting of black pants, a white dress shirt, and the program’s signature necktie.
+Program-branded sneakers are awarded to students in recognition of academic excellence and personal achievement.
+All items are earned by meeting benchmarks tied to academic progress and positive conduct.

 Mentor Training and Expectations